MicrosoftDocs/fabric-docs/docs/data-warehouse/dimensional-modeling-fact-tables.md

 #### Periodic snapshot fact tables

 A _periodic snapshot fact_ table stores measurements at a predefined time, or specific intervals.
-They provide a summary of key metrics or performance indicators over time, and so they're useful for trend analysis and monitoring change over time.
+It provides a summary of key metrics or performance indicators over time, and so it's useful for trend analysis and monitoring change over time.
 Measures are always [semi-additive](#semi-additive-measures) (described later).

 An inventory fact table is a good example of a periodic snapshot table.
 It's loaded every day with the end-of-day stock balance of every product.

-Periodic snapshot tables can be used instead of a transaction fact table when recording large volumes of transactions is expensive and doesn't support any useful analytic requirement.
-For example, there might be millions of stock movements in a day (which could be stored in a transaction fact table), but your analysis is only concerned with trends of daily stock levels.
+Periodic snapshot tables can be used instead of a transaction fact table when recording large volumes of transactions is expensive, and it doesn't support any useful analytic requirement.
+For example, there might be millions of stock movements in a day (which could be stored in a transaction fact table), but your analysis is only concerned with trends of end-of-day stock levels.

 #### Accumulating snapshot fact tables

 An _accumulating snapshot fact_ table stores measurements that accumulate across a well-defined period or workflow.
-They often record the state of a business process at distinct stages or milestones, which might take days, weeks, or even months to complete.
+It often records the state of a business process at distinct stages or milestones, which might take days, weeks, or even months to complete.

 A fact row is loaded soon after the first event in a process, and then the row is updated in a predictable sequence every time a milestone event occurs.
 Updates continue until the process completes.

 Accumulating snapshot fact table have multiple date dimension keys, each representing a milestone event.
 Some dimension keys might record a [N/A state](dimensional-modeling-dimension-tables.md#special-dimension-members) until the process arrives at a certain milestone.
 Measures typically record durations.
-Durations between milestones can be valuable insights into a business workflow or assembly process, for example.
+Durations between milestones can provide valuable insight into a business workflow or assembly process.

 ### Measure types